AmplOS2/AmplOS2/README.md

 # AmplOS

 Amplus 2.0 Operating System, originally ANother Operating System, is currently only designed to run on RasPi 3 and 4.
-PC/… support is "planned" (writing the boot code for raspis was already tricky enough).
+PC/… support is “planned” (writing the boot code for raspis was already tricky enough).

 ## Building